Puerto Rico hires former IMF staffers to boost disclosure

-NEW YORK, March 23 (Reuters) - Puerto Rico’s government has tasked former IMF employees to help move the U.S. territory to more rigorous financial disclosure standards typically used by sovereign nations to make them more appealing to buyers of emerging-market debt.
+NEW YORK (Reuters) - Puerto Rico’s government has tasked former IMF employees to help move the U.S. territory to more rigorous financial disclosure standards typically used by sovereign nations to make them more appealing to buyers of emerging-market debt.

 Investors have been calling for consolidated financial reporting across all government entities, including the shaky pension system, that would give a more accurate picture of Puerto Rico’s liabilities and cash needs.
 The U.S. commonwealth is expected to sell $2.95 billion of bonds in May.